-("SSR"), Libyan Sanctions Regulations ("SSR"), Irania Transaction Hegulations ("TTR").
-With respect to the SSR, LSR, and ITR, this rule is intended to establish an expedited process for the issuance of the one-year license required by section 906 of the TSRA.
+Regulations ("117").
+With respect to the SSR, LSR, and ITR, this rule is intended to establish an expedited process for the required by section 906 of the TSRA.
 This rule also is intended to clarify the agricultural commodities, medical devices, and medicines covered by the new licensing provisions in these regulations.
-The Department of Treasury's Office of Foreign Assets Control ("OFAC") will put in place expedited procedures to respont to requests for licenses to export agricultural commodities, medicine, and medical devices to Sudan, Libya, and Han.
-Exporters of all fertilizers, live horses, western red cedar, and medical devices require commodity classification from the Department of Commerce, Bureau of Export Administration ("BXA") certifying that the product is EAR 99 included with the exporter's 10 offer to OFAC.
-See.
+The Department of Treasury's Office of Foreign Assets Control ("OFAC") will put in place expedited procedures to respond to requests for licenses to export agricultural commodities, medicine, and medical devices to Studan, Libya, and Iran.
+Exporters of all fertilizers, live horses, western red cedar, and medical devices require commodity classification from the Department of Commerce, Bureau of Export Commerce, Bureau of Export

+Administration ("BXA") certifying that the product is EAR 99 included with the exporter's license request to OFAC.
+See,

-15 CFR 748.3 for instructions for submitting commodity classifications.
-However, BXA will publish on its website at www.bxa.doc.gov/ Regulations/Trade Sanctions ReformExport EnhancementAct.html a list of medical supplies, such as syringes, bandages, gauze and similar items, that do not require BXA commodity classification prior to submitting a license application to OFAC.
-When submitting a license request to OFAC under its expedited review procedures, exporters must indicate to OFAC under its expedited review procedures, exporters must indicate to OFAC under its expedited review procedures, exporters must indicate to OFAC under its expedited review procedures, exporters must indicate to OFAC under its expedited review procedures, exporters must indicate to OFAC under its expedited review procedures, exporters must indicate to AFAC where a copy of the BXA commedity classification for those medical devices that BXA has classified as EAR99.
-BXA's website will also include a list of medicines that are not EAR 99 and, therefore, not eligible for exportation under these mules.
+15 CFR 748.3 for instructions for submitting commodity classificati However, BXA will publish on its cations. website at www.bxa.doc.gov/ Regulations/Trade Sanctions ReformExport EnhancementActhtml a list of medical supplies, such as syringes, bandages, gauze and similar items, that do not require BXA commodity classification prior to submitting a license application to OFAC.
+When submitting a license request to OFAC under its expedited regions procedures exporters must Regulations/Trade Sanctions review procedures, exporters must indicate to OFAC that their medical indicate to OFAC that their medical supply is on the BXA medical supply list on BXA's website.
+Otherwise, exporters must provide OFAC with a copy of the BXA commodity classification for those medical devices that BXA has classified as EAR99. that BXA has classified as EAR99.
+BXA's website will also include a list of medicines that are not EAR 99 and, therefore, not eligible for exportation under these rules.